ReSearchITEng/kubeadm-playbook/README.md

 - quick (3-7 min) full cluster (re)installation
 - all in one shop for a cluster which you can start working right away, without mastering the details
 - applies fixes for quite few issues currently k8s installers have
+- deploys plugins to all creation of dynamica persistent volumes via: vsphere, rook or self deployed NFS

 ### CONS:
 - no HA: for now, kubeadm cannot install clusters with master/etcd HA.
-- requires internet access.
+- during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
 Should anyone be interested, I can give suggestions how.

 ## Prerequisites:
 - machine(s) with properly set up and working docker daemon (with http_proxy, no_proxy,etc under /etc/sysconfig/docker when proxy is required)